RoboMemory: A Brain-inspired Multi-memory Agentic Framework for Interactive Environmental Learning in Physical Embodied Systems: Experiments

 To facilitate comparisons, we consider two types of baselines.
 First, we choose the advanced closed-source and open-source VLMs as a single agent.
 We compare their performance with RoboMemory.
-For closed source VLMs, we choose GPT-4o and GPT-4o-mini \cite{GPT-4o-mini,hurst2024gpt}, Claude3.5-Sonnet \cite{Claude-3.5-Sonnet}, Gemini-1.5-Pro and Gemini-2.0-flash \cite{team2024gemini,Gemini2.0}.
-For open source VLMs, we choose LLama-3.2-90B-Vision-Ins \cite{llama3.2}, InternVL-2.5-78B/28B \cite{chen2024expanding}, InternVL-3-72B \cite{zhu2025internvl3}, and \cite{bai2025qwen2}.
-Secondly, we choose three agent frameworks: (1) Reflexion \cite{shinn2024reflexion}, which introduces a simple long-term memory and a self-reflection module.
+For closed source VLMs, we choose GPT-4o and GPT-4o-mini \citep{GPT-4o-mini,hurst2024gpt}, Claude3.5-Sonnet and Claude-3.7-Sonnet \citep{Claude-3.5-Sonnet}, Gemini-1.5-Pro and Gemini-2.0-flash \citep{team2024gemini,Gemini2.0}.
+For open source VLMs, we choose Llama-3.2-90B-Vision-Ins \citep{llama3.2}, InternVL-2.5-78B/28B \citep{chen2024expanding}, InternVL-3-72B \citep{zhu2025internvl3}, and Qwen2.5-VL-72B-Ins \citep{bai2025qwen2}.
+Secondly, we choose three agent frameworks: (1) Reflexion \citep{shinn2024reflexion}, which introduces a simple long-term memory and a self-reflection module.
 Reflexion uses the self-reflection module to summarize experiences as long-term memory, thereby enhancing the model's capabilities.
-(2) Voyager \cite{wang2023voyager}, which utilizes a skill library as its procedural memory, is a widely used baseline for embodied agent planning.
-(3) Cradle \cite{tan2024cradle}, which proposes a general agent framework with episodic and procedural memory and gains good performances at various multi-model agent tasks.
+(2) Voyager \citep{wang2023voyager}, which utilizes a skill library as its procedural memory, is a widely used baseline for embodied agent planning.
+(3) Cradle \citep{tan2024cradle}, which proposes a general agent framework with episodic and procedural memory and gains good performances at various multi-model agent tasks.
+(4) RoboOS \citep{tan2025roboos}, which proposes an embodied agent framework that consists of a Hierarchy Scene-Graph based Spatial Memory.

-In our experiments, each agent framework is tested using Qwen2.5-VL-72b-Ins \cite{qwen2.5}.
+In our experiments, each agent framework is tested using Qwen2.5-VL-72b-Ins \citep{qwen2.5} with temperature set as 0.
+For the RoboOS framework, we test it on RoboBrain2-32B \citep{team2025robobrain}, where the RoboBrain2-32B model is designed for the RoboOS framework.

 The Qwen2.5-VL-72b-Ins represents a high-performing open-source alternative.
-Notably, the Qwen2.5-VL-72b-Ins demonstrates performance comparable to advanced closed-source VLMs in several benchmark tasks \cite{white2024livebench}.
-We use the Qwen3-Embedding model \cite{zhang2025qwen3} to create embedding vectors for RAGs in RoboMemory.
-For the Low-level Executor, since EB-ALFRED provides high-level action APIs, we use the low-level executor provided by EmbodiedBench instead of the VLA-based method.
+Notably, the Qwen2.5-VL-72b-Ins demonstrates performance comparable to advanced closed-source VLMs in several benchmark tasks \citep{white2024livebench}.
+We use the Qwen3-Embedding model \citep{zhang2025qwen3} to create embedding vectors for RAGs in RoboMemory.
+For the Low-level Executor, since EB-ALFRED provides high-level action APIs, we use the Low-level executor provided by EmbodiedBench instead of the VLA-based method.